awais922609/Blockchain/Notes/Notes.md

 _mint(msg.sender, 10 * 10 ** 18);

 _mint is an internal function within the ERC20 standard contract, which means that it can only be called by the contract itself.
 External users cannot call this function.

+If you are receiving ETH in an Externally Owned Account (EOA) i.e. an account controlled by a private key (like MetaMask) - you do not need to do anything special as all such accounts can automatically accept all ETH transfers.

+However, if you are writing a contract that you want to be able to receive ETH transfers directly, you must have at least one of the functions below:

+receive() external payable

+fallback() external payable

+receive() is called if msg.data is an empty value, and fallback() is used otherwise.

+Contracts can call other contracts by just calling functions on an instance of the other contract like A.foo(x, y, z).
+To do so, you must have an interface for A which tells your contract which functions exist.
+Interfaces in Solidity behave like header files, and serve similar purposes to the ABI we have been using when calling contracts from the frontend.
+This allows a contract to know how to encode and decode function arguments and return values for calling external contracts.

+NOTE: Interfaces you use do not need to be extensive. i.e. they do not need to necessarily contain all the functions that exist in the external contract - only those which you might be calling at some point.

+Finality

+A transaction has finality on Ethereum when it's part of a block that cannot be changed, i.e. the transactions in that block cannot be rolled-back, at least not feasibly.

+On PoS Ethereum, this is managed through the use of "checkpoint" blocks.
+Every 32 blocks, called an epoch, a checkpoint block is produced.
+Along with voting for individual blocks, validators also vote for pairs of checkpoint blocks every epoch.

+So for example, if Block N was a checkpoint block, then Block N+32 is also a checkpoint block.
+Validators vote for the pair (Block N, Block N + 32) that they consider to be a valid sequence of the chain.
+If enough votes are collected in favor of the pair, then:

+The earlier block Block N is marked as Finalized

+The later block Block N + 32 is marked as Justified

+NOTE: The earlier block N must have already been Justified when it was voted for during the epoch (Block N - 32, Block N)

+ZK-Rullups & Optimistic Rollups
+ZK Rollups utilize zero-knowledge proofs for transaction validity, ensuring efficient scalability with strong on-chain security.
+On the other hand, Optimistic Rollups prioritize scalability by assuming transactions are valid unless proven otherwise, achieving speed while relying on occasional on-chain verification.